flocked/Anima/README.md

  - iOS: `UIView`, `UILabel`, `UIImageView` and many more.
  - Shared: `NSLayoutConstraint` and `CALayer`

 The properties can can be accessed via the object's `animator`.
-Use `Anima.animate(…)` to animate them.
+Change their values inside an animation block using `Anima.animate(…)` to animate them.

 #### Spring Animation